Situation at 31 December 2021

 In almost all the trials we obtained the conviction of criminals with significant deprivation of liberty sentences.

 The ass.
-Avenir organized 211 trafficking prevention sessions during which several thousand citizens received information to protect them from the risk of being trafficked.
+Avenir organized dozens of trafficking prevention sessions during which several thousand citizens received information to protect them from the risk of being trafficked.